kashmir54/kashmir54.github.io/_ctfs/GlacierCTF2023/index.md

             return True
 ```

-The trick here is how the balance change is done:
+The trick here is how the balance exchange is done:
 - We have the _threading.lock()_ so we can forget about any race conditions to overcome this problem.
 - The balance input is casted into float _float(payload["balance"])_
 - We can exchange a coin to the same coin

-We can play with float overflow in this case, the sequence will be the following one:
+We can play with float overflow in this case, the sequence to exploit will be as follows:

 ```python
 # First bustract -inf to get infinite money